 The blank canvas of empty shelves can seem overwhelming!
-We asked some of our designers for their top tips to share with you.
+That's why we've asked some of our designers for their top tips to share with you.

 Image Credit: My Bespoke Room